learn-co-curriculum/reading-ios-writing-initializers/README.md

 ```
 This first line `self = [super init]` captures into the `self` keyword a default initialization of an instance of the current class's "super class" (or "parent class")—the class from which the current class inherits.
 Inheritance will be discussed in a later topic.
 For now, understand that **only a designated initializer should call the superclass.**

-The `if (self) {...}` statement is a convention that came about in order to protect against crashes from improper initializations of the super class.
-Thanks to ARC (Automatic Reference Counting), this is now an uncommon occurrence, but the practice is widely regarded as a necessary convention and should be included.
+The `if (self) {...}` statement protects against cases in which the initializer being deferred to (called by `[super init]`) might return `nil`.
+This might happen if the other initializer receives a bad input, such as `NSURL`'s `initWithString:` method if the string argument isn't a properly formatted URL.

 Within the `if (self) {...}` statement, each instance variable is set to the associated argument that was passed into the method call: